 If you’re not using electronic software, you’re missing out.
 Still, not every e-Invoicing solution for Canada is worth your attention.

-UNIMAZE is your number one Canadian based EDI provider with a rich history of powering seamless e-invoicing for businesses in multiple locations across the world.
+UNIMAZE is your number-one Canadian-based EDI provider with a rich history of powering seamless e-invoicing for businesses in multiple locations worldwide.

 Our electronic invoicing software will help you connect with your trading partners, whether you’re a small business or a large organization with a large international customer base.

 You shouldn’t have a problem managing your e-invoices requirements, from format conversions to ensuring that your business is tax compliant with us by your side.

 We provide a single, all-in-one e-invoicing solution to meet your business’s needs.
 Our cloud-based software;